vittalpai/mongodb-to-s3/README.md

 # MongoDB To S3

-This repository contains Kafka connector configuration files which enables real time data synchronization from MongoDB to AWS S3 Buckets.
+This repository contains Kafka connector configuration files which enables real time data synchronization from MongoDB to AWS S3 Bucket.

 ## Prerequisites